vasildespov/image-carousel/README.md

 ## Summary

-This is my implementation of list virtualisation.
+This is my implementation of image carousel and list virtualisation.
 It includes two hooks: `useVirtualisation` and `useLoop` and also a pre-built component - `ImageCarousel`.
+The project's been setup with NextJS and Tailwind CSS.
+The hook could work with any css solution.

 **Features:**